 Curious About the Bible

 Church began to be a place Romir and his friends attended every week, but Romir was initially unengaged.
 Although he had been exposed to the truth at a young age, he still didn’t recognize its power.
-Every Sunday, Romir would half-heartedly listen to messages taught by Pastor Palin, the GFA-supported pastor leading the fellowship.
+Every Sunday, Romir would half-heartedly listen to messages taught by Pastor Palin, the Gospel for Asia (GFA)-supported pastor leading the fellowship.
 The pleasures Romir lived for left little room in his heart to be interested in Christ—until one day, when Pastor Palin taught that to acquire wisdom and true peace and happiness, one should read the Word of God.

 This topic sparked Romir’s interest, and he went home and looked at his Bible in a new light.
 Romir picked it up, flipped through the pages and thought about what Pastor Palin had said.
 He read a few paragraphs on a random page, but because he did not know what he was reading or where to even start reading the Bible, he put it down and gave up.